Hilaire Belloc: Children and grandchildren

+Belloc's architect grandson Philip Jebb married Lucy Pollen, a sister of the architect Francis Pollen, and they had two sons and two daughters.

 Writing

-Belloc wrote more than 150 books, the subjects ranging from warfare to poetry to the many current topics of his day.
-He has been called one of the Big Four of Edwardian Letters, along with H. G. Wells, George Bernard Shaw, and G. K. Chesterton, all of whom debated with each other into the 1930s.
+Belloc wrote more than 150 books on subjects ranging from warfare to poetry to many current topics of his day.
+He has been called one of the Big Four of Edwardian Letters, along with H. G. Wells, George Bernard Shaw, and G. K. Chesterton, all of whom debated each other into the 1930s.
 Belloc was closely associated with Chesterton, and Shaw coined the term "Chesterbelloc" for their partnership.
-Belloc was co-editor with Cecil Chesterton of the literary periodical the Eye-Witness.
+Belloc was co-editor with Cecil Chesterton of the literary periodical Eye-Witness.

 Asked once why he wrote so much, Belloc responded: "Because my children are howling for pearls and caviar."
 Belloc observed that "The first job of letters is to get a canon", that is, to identify those works a writer sees as exemplary of the best of prose and verse.
 For his own prose style, he said he aspired to be as clear and concise as "Mary had a little lamb."